Formak21/PyFile-Scripts/README.md

 ## Contributors

-Everyone is allowed to open issues, suggest changes, change code, and add pull requests.
+Everyone is allowed to open issues, suggest changes, fork this project, modify code, and add pull requests.
 Any kind of help will be highly appreciated.

 #### Developers: